reTHINK-project/specs/service-framework/readme.md

 ##### Address Resource Factory

-The Address Resource Factory creates the different types of URLs required as specified [here](https://github.com/reTHINK-project/architecture/tree/master/docs/datamodel/address).
-It is compliant with the API described [](https://url.spec.whatwg.org/#api)
+The Address Resource Factory creates the different types of URLs required as specified [here](https://github.com/reTHINK-project/specs/tree/master/datamodel).
+It is compliant with the API described by [WHATWG](https://url.spec.whatwg.org/#api)

 ###### Address Data Model